matthewdutton1983/cohesive/README.md

 To view the segments, simply call the **print_segments** method.

 You can also view the start and end indices of sentences with a segment via the **print_segment_boundaries** function.

-## References

-cohesive is inspired by an article written by Massimiliano Costacurta, published in Towards Data Science in June 2023: [Text Tiling Done Right: Building Solid Foundations for your Personal LLM](https://towardsdatascience.com/text-tiling-done-right-building-solid-foundations-for-your-personal-llm-e70947779ac1).
-The source code for this article can be accessed [here](https://github.com/massi82/texttiling/tree/master).